Universal Pulse

 Universal Pulse is a mini-LP and the tenth studio album by American rock band 311, released on July 19, 2011 on 311 Records/ATO Records.
-It clocks in at almost 29 minutes, making it the shortest album 311 ever released, as well as their first release on their own independent record company.
+It clocks in at just under 29 minutes, making it the shortest album 311 ever released, as well as their first release on their own independent record company.
 It has a 57 out of 100 on Metacritic, indicating "mixed or average reviews".

 Album information

 Like its predecessor, Uplifter, this album was produced by Bob Rock, who has produced or engineered albums by numerous notable acts, such as Metallica, Aerosmith, Mötley Crüe, Bon Jovi, The Cult, Our Lady Peace and The Offspring.
 Unlike previous albums where their record label requested that the drums be recorded at an alternate location, all tracks, including the drums, were recorded at the Hive Studio.
 To support the album, 311 invited Sublime with Rome to co-headline the 2011 Unity Tour, with special guests DJ Soulman and DJ Trichrome.
 The artwork was done by Sonny Kay.
 With only eight songs and clocking within less than thirty minutes, it's their shortest album to date.

 The album's first single "Sunset in July" was released on June 3, 2011.
 The album's second single "Count Me In" was released on October 4, 2011.